dmth/flyingrat/README.rst

 Flying Rat is a simple mail server for local development.
 It supports both SMTP to send messages and POP3 to fetch them.

-All messages over SMTP are dropped into a single (local) mailbox, which allows you to test your application with real email addresses without running the risk of actually sending messages to those recipients.
+All messages over SMTP are dropped into an .mbox-file named after the current date, which allows you to test your application with real email addresses without running the risk of actually sending messages to those recipients.
 Running a simple mail server also means it's a lot easier to configure your application to send those messages during local development.
 The SMTP server runs on localhost at port 5050 by default and that's all you need to configure.

 When a message is received it's stored on disk, either to a temporary directory or a directory of your choosing::